wesrog/wesrog.github.com/about.md

 permalink: /about/
 ---

-Well, hello there!
-This is the dumping ground of Wes's thoughts and musical compositions.
-It's very unlikely you'll find anything useful here and frankly, if you're reading this, I'm sorry.
+Hi, I'm Wes.

+I love writing elegant, efficient, and sensible code that is mirrored with functional and intuitive design.
+My work is best paired with a UX Designer as I love bringing life into designs.

+My professional experience ranges from full-stack to technical leadership.
+I have built multiple teams ranging in various technical disciplines as well as full fledged web applications.

+Here, you'll find a multitude of musings ranging from the technical to the frivolous.

 You'll also occassionally find music that I make here as well.

 ## About me
 ![me](/assets/me.jpg)

-I have been "writing software" since the early 2000s.
-I have now been a manager of software engineers since 2014 or so and try to keep up with writing software on the side when inspiration strikes me or when I'me excited by new technology.
+I have been writing software and designing websites since the early 2000s.
+I became a manager of engineers around 2014 and have been practicing that discpline now for almost 6 years.
+Alongside that, I work on projects at home to keep my skills fresh.